Frequently asked questions

 For reloading information, please contact us directly.

 Yes.
 The upper uses standard AR-height Picatinny rails and accepts most free-float handguards and top-mounted optics.
-You can run your preferred red dot, irons, or other optics with no height mismatch.

-Where is the AUTO 20 made?
+Where are the AUTO 12 & 20 made?

 Who designed it?